 PAT 151 - Tools of the Sign and Display Trade.
 4 Credits.
 Tradesmen in the sign industry need an infinite number of tools to bring the signs we see to life.
-A wide variety of signs constructed to be displayed in many different settings requires the skills and knowledge to install the signs using tools that may be specific to each sign and job.
 Participants in this course will work with many stretch, tape and seam carpet and the show the proper techniques for dismantling the setup pieces.
 Also discussed will be the responsibilities of the lead person for storing deco equipment and keeping track of the equipment being used during the show.

 PAT 152 - Methods of Layout for Sign and Display.
 4 Credits.
-Signs are meant to convey messages or to get someone from point A to point B. The composition of the sign, or the sign layout, determines whether a sign is pleasing to the eye or completely ignored.
+Signs are meant to convey messages or to get someone from point A to point B. The composition of the sign determines whether a sign is pleasing to the eye or completely ignored.
 There are six interdependent components of a good sign.
 Each component needs the other five for a layout to succeed.
 Upon completion of this course, the participants should be able to create a sign that incorporates the six components of a good layout and conveys the intended message while meeting the clients' needs.

 PAT 153 - Techniques of Sign and Display.
 4 Credits.
 This course will introduce the participant to the process of applying vinyl designs to a variety of substrates.
 Vinyl designs can be used for advertising and displaying information and can be applied on vehicles, windows, doors, wood or metal.
 Participants will learn the types of vinyl that can be used in given situations, the use of application tools, and the ability to identify and complete any preparations to various substrates prior to applying the vinyl.
 The sign and display apprentice will be taught how to inspect the applied vinyl for wrinkles, bubbles, adhesion, etc. and the resolution for any imperfections found.
-Cleanup procedures, personal protective equipment and safety precautions and the procedures for proper disposal of scrap metals will also be discussed to give the participants a foundation in the basics of applications.
+Cleanup procedures, personal protective equipment, safety precautions and the procedures for proper disposal of scrap metals will also be discussed to give the participants a foundation in the basics of applications.